ScottColson/CCLLCBusinessTransactionFramework/docs/README.md

 - The **Revenue Module** provides the functionality and data storage related to tracking revenue generation including defining fees, capturing payment, and providing a journal of financial activity in the system.

-- The **Documents Module** contains functionality to store authoratative documents captured as part of a process and to store documents created by the process.
-These are documents ar transaciton and process specific and by no means in the functionality intended to replace a document management system.
+- The **Documents Module** contains functionality to store authoritative documents captured as part of a process and to store documents created by the process.
+These are documents are transaction and process specific and by no means in the functionality intended to replace a document management system.

-- The **Process Module** provides the functionality to define Transaction Types and to define complex synchronus Processes to complete a transaction.
+- The **Process Module** provides the functionality to define Transaction Types and to define complex synchronous Processes to complete a transaction.
 Processes are build from a series of reusable step types that include user interaction and data capture, conditional branching and various function specific tasks.
 System users can navigate the process forwards or backwards as needed.
 New step types can be added to the system as needed.

 Within each of these modules the architecture is further broken up into the following slices: